An Overview of PegIntron (Peginterferon Alfa-2b)

 What Is Peginterferon Alfa-2b?

 Peginterferon alfa-2b is an antiviral prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic hepatitis C virus (HCV) infection.
-HCV is an opportunistic infection.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems -- such as those infected with HIV -- than in people with healthy immune systems.
+HCV is an HIV-related opportunistic infection.
+An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems -- such as those living with HIV -- than in people with healthy immune systems.
 To learn how HIV and HCV infection are connected, read the AIDSinfo HIV and Hepatitis C fact sheet.

 What Should I Tell My Health Care Provider Before Taking Peginterferon Alfa-2b?